Ubiwhere/.github/profile/README.md

 ## Get Involved

 We welcome contributions from the community.
-To get started, check out our [Contribution Guidelines](./CONTRIBUTING.md).
+To get started, you can check out our [Contribution Guidelines](./CONTRIBUTING.md).

 ## Contact Us